Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 • Liquidating assets and shutting the company down

 If a founder is ready to move on to their next project, they can use an IPO to leave the company intact while extricating themselves from it.
-While angel investors or venture capitalists who invested in the company early on have an opportunity to sell their shares.
+And angel investors or venture capitalists who invested in the company early on also have an opportunity to sell their shares.

-Startup exit strategies can also create opportunities for investors.
+Startup exit strategies can also create possible opportunities for some investors.
 IPO investing allows investors to buy shares of companies when they go public.
-Buying shares of IPO stock could be profitable if a newly public company takes off.

-The mechanics of using an IPO as an exit strategy can be complicated.
+The mechanics of using an IPO as an exit strategy can be complicated, however.
 There are IPO valuations and regulatory requirements to consider.

 It’s important for startup founders to know how to value a business before taking it public to ensure that an IPO is successful.
 And early-stage investors may have to observe IPO lock-up period restrictions before they can sell their shares.